paytonyau/agmicrobiomebase/publications-scripts/How-to-paper/case_01-influence_of_soil_type/case01-soil_type.md

 microbiota members.
 To do this, we compared the diversity of the sugar beet rhizosphere with that of a no-plant control of bulk soil.

+### Load the previously saved data

+    load("norm.RData") # load physeq.norm

+The "norm.RData" object contains the normalised data for the analyses which is from the case study 00 - preparation and the file can be found from https://github.com/paytonyau/agmicrobiomebase/tree/main/publications-scripts/How-to-paper/case_00_02_RData

 ### Load the tidyverse and reshape2 libraries

     # install.packages("tidyverse")